The Cognitive Cost of Convenience

 This is the second post in our series on AI and human expertise.
 The first looked at the cognitive cost of convenience and the research behind it.
 The third turns to the practical question: how to design AI systems that protect expertise rather than drain it.

-If you want a clear view of where your organisation is most exposed to skill erosion, an AI readiness assessment is a good place to start.
+If you want a clear view of where your organisation is most exposed to skill erosion, a fixed-fee advisory session can map your specific situation.

 Concerned about deskilling in your own teams?
 Get in touch.